Online Fraud Protection – What is it?

 Most of the companies who are breached end up paying recovery costs at $158.00 per breached record.
 Healthcare records are even more expensive and can cost up to $394.00 each.
 This adds up to millions of dollars.
 A massive breach with recovery costs and potential lawsuits will affect share prices and can create long term trust problems with users.
 The disclosure last year by Yahoo! of two massive user-data breaches (1.5B) in 2013 and 2014 led Verizon to lop $350 million from the purchase price for Yahoo’s internet businesses.

 Finding the origin of fraud is like trying to find a needle in a haystack and fraudsters know it.
 One of the many reasons that fraud is committed is because it’s hard to catch the perpetrator.
-With fraud growing at an alarming rate, many bad actors are able to slip through the cracks.
-I.T. teams can consult their logs to try and reconstruct what happened but in most cases this forensic approach can take many months, often delaying a breach announcement in order to understand the scope of the problem.
+With fraud growing at an alarming rate, many bad actors slip through the cracks.
+I.T. teams can consult their logs to try and reconstruct what happened but in most cases this forensic approach can take many months, often delaying a breach announcement to understand the scope of the problem.

-What if there was some way of combing through all of the raw data, pinpointing fraudsters and recovering lost money?
+What if there was some way of combing through all the raw data, pinpointing fraudsters and recovering lost money?

 Fortunately, there is.
 Fraud prevention is an ecosystem.
 It begins at the front door of every network when users enter the system with a username and password.
 This is the single most vulnerable point of entry.
 Every network must authenticate its users, not just okay the credentials.
 Authentication is knowing who is behind the keyboard.
 Anyone can type the right information.
-The hard part is understanding whether or not it’s the rightful user.
+The hard part is understanding whether it’s the rightful user.

 No matter the industry, BioSig-ID robust analytics reporting has been proven to provide online fraud protection.
 BioSig-ID will: